Edb83/penny-for-your-thoughts/README.md

 - My work to be showcased from the outset

-  **Response:** The landing page is dedicated to the 100% viewport wide hero image and samples of the various themes of image below that.
+  **Response:** The landing page is dedicated to the 100% viewport hero image and samples of the various themes of image below that.
 This ensures the photographer's work is centre stage

 - An immediate link to the gallery

   **Response:** The gallery is accessible in the nav bar, call to action and intro gallery images

-- A gallery which allows visitors to quickly browse through high quality images in their original aspect ration and to add them to a shopping basket
+- A gallery which allows visitors to quickly browse through high quality images in their original aspect ratio and to add them to a shopping basket

-  **Response:** The gallery has a clean and effective modal which displays Full HD images in their original aspect ration and allows the entire gallery to be browsed with just the mouse wheel / swiping.
-There is an "Add (to basket)" buttons on each image for a shopping experience which is expected on sites nowadays
+  **Response:** The gallery has a clean and effective modal which displays Full HD images in their original aspect ratio and allows the entire gallery to be browsed with just the mouse wheel / swiping.
+There is an "Add (to basket)" button on each image for a shopping experience which is expected on sites nowadays

   _NB the table below is a repeat of info above_